Godfather, Part II, The (1974)

 In Alternate Oscars — where he names Chinatown (1974) the Best Picture of the Year instead — Peary concedes that The Godfather, Part II “went a step farther” than the original film “by exploring the link between organized crime and politicians — which was certainly a topical theme in light of the Watergate scandal.”

 I — along with most other film lovers and critics — disagree with Peary’s take on this justifiably lauded sequel.
-It’s equally, if differently, compelling throughout, taking the sprawling storyline in fascinating directions (both backwards and forwards) and continuing to evolve our understanding of precisely how a mob family like the Corleones may have evolved.
+It’s equally, if differently, compelling throughout, taking the sprawling storyline in fascinating directions (both backwards and forwards) and continuing to grow our understanding of precisely how a mob family like the Corleones may have evolved.
 I don’t have any complaints, and find both De Niro and Pacino suitable in their roles; to that end, for another take on the depth of Pacino’s characterization as Michael, check out the video “How Michael Corleone Looks at People”.

 Notable Performances, Qualities, and Moments: